-- Week 1-2 Peer reviewers collaborate to write Peer Review Report and submit to the IFSC coordinator - Week 3 IFSC coordinator reviews the Peer Review Report, provides feedback and approve - Week 4 Peer reviewers have one week to address all comments and suggestions on the Peer Review Report before submitting the final version without mark-ups to the IFSC coordinator - Week 5 IFSC coordinator will send to the program the Peer Review Report (this takes into account going back and forth) within one week - Week 6-14 Programs collect evidence and write Corrective Action Plan and send to program specialist for approval.
-Once program specialist agrees the Corrective Action Plan meets the standard, the program submits to the IFSC coordinator by the end of Week 14.
-Programs are encouraged to submit additional evidence regarding any standards rated a three or four as soon as possible.
-It may take several attempts before the peer review team is confident that the program is now meeting the standard(s).
-IF the additional documentation is not found to be sufficient, the program will need to reapply and begin the credentialing process all over again.
-(The program will need to wait one year before reapplying).
+- Week 1-2 Peer reviewers collaborate to write Peer Review Report and submit to the IFSC coordinator - Week 3 IFSC coordinator reviews and approves the Peer Review Report and provides feedback - Week 4 Peer reviewers have one week to address all comments and suggestions on the Peer Review Report before submitting the final version without mark-ups or comments to the IFSC coordinator - Week 5 IFSC coordinator will send to the program the final Peer Review Report (this takes into account going back and forth) within one week

-- Week 15 The IFSC coordinator forwards the program's information to the peer reviewers.
-Peer reviewers review the Corrective Action Plan and return the Addendum within one week of the final evidence submitted by programs meeting adherence of identified standards rated three or four. - Week 16 IFSC coordinator will review the Addendum within one week - Week 17 IFSC coordinator will send Addendum to the peer review team for feedback with one week to respond - Week 18 IFSC coordinator reviews final Peer Review Report and Addendum and sends to community health consultant - Week 19 Community health consultant will then review the final report and send congratulatory credential email announcement to program
+- Week 6-14 Programs collect evidence, write Corrective Action Plan and submits to the IFSC coordinator by the end of Week 14 - Week 15 IFSC coordinator forwards program documentation to the peer reviewers.
+Peer reviewers review Corrective Action Plan and return the Peer Review Report Addendum within one week of the final evidence submitted by programs meeting adherence of identified standards rated three or four. - Week 16 IFSC coordinator will review the Peer Review Report Addendum within one week - Week 17 IFSC coordinator will send Addendum to the peer review team for feedback with one week to respond - Week 18 IFSC coordinator reviews final Peer Review Report and Addendum and sends to the Iowa HHS representative - Week 19 The Iowa HHS representative will then review the final report and send congratulatory credential email announcement to program